redbox-mint/sails-hook-redbox-labarchives/README.md

-## A Sails Hook Redbox Template
+## A Sails Hook Redbox LabArchives

-In this example template you will find the barebones requirements for a Hook

 This Project is divided between folders